 Important!
-Blue-green algae bloom advisories have been issued for the following areas:
+A blue-green algae bloom advisory has been issued for the following area:

-For details on these and other blue green algae advisories, visit the Alberta Health Services (AHS) website, at:
+For details on this and other blue-green algae advisories, visit the Alberta Health Services (AHS) website, at:

 What is blue-green algae?

 Blue-green algae are actually common, naturally occurring bacteria, known as cyanobacteria.

 From early June to mid-September, when the days are sunny and hot, cyanobacteria may accumulate to the point that a bloom is visible at many of Alberta's nutrient-rich lakes.

 How will I know if there's a blue-green algal bloom in a lake?

 Lakes with blue-green algal blooms will undergo visible changes - otherwise clear, transparent water may suddenly become soupy in appearance, often turquoise, bright blue, gray, tan or even red in color.

 Is blue-green-algae a threat to my health?

 Some bloom-forming cyanobacteria can produce toxins that, if contacted, may cause skin and eye irritation, or, can result in intestinal discomfort or severe illness in humans if ingested.